-- 3.1 The insulation slabs are wrapped in plastic film and delivered in sealed packs, with the product identification and manufacturer's batch numbers. - 3.2 The other components are delivered in the quantities and packaging listed in Table 1.
+- 3.1 The insulation slabs are delivered in sealed packs, with the product identification and manufacturer's batch numbers. - 3.2 The other components are delivered in the quantities and packaging listed in Table 1.
 Each package carries the product identification and manufacturer's batch number.